Nuno-Simoes/TurtleChallenge/README.md

 # TurtleChallenge
-.NET implementation of the Turtle Challenge
+.NET implementation of the Turtle Challenge.

 To run it use: